logo

 Overview of the TOEFL Writing Section

-The Writing Section of the TOEFL includes 2 tasks.
+The TOEFL Writing iBT Section of the TOEFL includes 2 tasks.
 It evaluates your proficiency in academic writing in English and your ability to articulate your ideas clearly and in a well-structured manner.
 Let's explore this in more detail.

 Number of Questions/Tasks